lucasfein/UTI/README.md

-# R code repository for statistical analyses
+# R code for statistical analyses presented in ["Mechanistic insights into phage dynamics to overcome intracellular bacterial reservoirs in urinary tract infections"](https://doi.org/10.1038/s44298-026-00222-4)